I want to go home but I don’t know where that is anymore.

 If not it can’t be helped.

 Lana Del Rey.
-I’m sure everyone is sick of me talking about her but they shouldnt be.
 The ethereally sad glamour girl from our generation singing talk of unrequited love, careless distraction, Ultraviolence, lame hipster girls who smoke dro, and time out of mind in an America gone wrong.
 Ultraviolence is the simultaneous death and birth of our generations idea of American cool, the myth of the West Coast, and the deadly glamour of love affairs that are made of smoke and broken mirrors.

 There’s a big difference between who Lana Del Rey IS and what she represents.
 She is speaking from the heart about heartbreak and knowing what its like to just want to disappear, but not being able too.
 All the while she brazenly faces the unknown as a fire walker who takes that last breath before stepping on the hot coals.

 I hate to say this, but if you don’t get it, you don’t get it.
 If you’ve never been a broken hearted sad and well read girl from Upstate New York, the music probably isn’t going to ring THAT true to you.
 But if you ARE, (Chaya Pierson and Oriana Fine I’m looking at you….) then you REALLY get it.
 You’ve stood in her shoes, you’ve seen what she’s seen and you’ve felt what she’s felt.
 You know about the pain and loss of an America gone awry, you know what it’s like to wait for someone who never comes, you know what Ultraviolence means and you know how to stay graceful through all of it.